 - how much you've saved for a deposit

 - the type of property you're buying - a house, flat, new-build etc

 - the length of time you want to be paying off the mortgage for

 - how much you can afford in monthly mortgage payments.

 How do mortgage rates work?

 With so many different types of mortgage available, interest rates can vary considerably.

 Mortgages with a fixed rate over a long period of time tend to charge more interest, as you're paying for the security of knowing that the amount you pay won't change during that period.

 It's not just the interest rate you need to look out for though.

-Depending on your circumstances, a mortgage with a higher interest rate and smaller arrangement fees could work out cheaper.
+Depending on your circumstances, a mortgage with a higher interest rate and smaller arrangement fees could work.